Net Impact Case Competition

 The Net Impact Case Competition (NICC) is an American graduate student competition built around balancing businesses facing sustainability challenges while succeeding financially.

-NICC gives graduate students from across the globe the opportunity to create real world solutions to business challenges focused on people, the planet and profit.
-The competition attracts teams from top-rated business schools to Boulder, Colorado, for an annual two-day event hosted by the Leeds School of Business at the University of Colorado at Boulder.
+The competition attracts teams from business schools to Boulder, Colorado, for an annual two-day event hosted by the Leeds School of Business at the University of Colorado at Boulder.

 Teams are judged by a variety of sustainability experts and industry leaders for a grand prize of $10,000.
-NICC is affiliated with Net Impact, an international nonprofit organization committed to mobilizing young professionals to use their careers to drive transformational change in their workplaces and the world.
+NICC is affiliated with Net Impact, an international nonprofit organization.

 History

 The Net Impact Case Competition was started in 2001 when it was organized by MBA students from the Leeds School of Business at the University of Colorado.

 In 2013, NICC was sponsored by Newmont Mining Corporation and previous sponsors included Encana Natural Gas, Sun Microsystems, Ball Corporation, and Excel Energy.
 NICC presidents at that time were Leeds MBA students Sean Saddler and Mathias Frese, assisted by casewriters Adam Block and Rob London.

 In the wake of Covid-19, the 2021 competition asked were students to develop and pitch a system for ranking who to give the vaccine to first while balancing social and economic considerations.